 The war on drugs, as it has stretched on for decades, is increasingly viewed as a failure.
 Many are disheartened by its lack of success in eliminating demand, the continued existence of major drug cartels, and the corruption of drug enforcement agents, all while costing over a trillion USD (Coyne and Hall).
 First, the war on drugs simply aims to punish criminals, while failing to address the demand for drugs.
 As long as the illicit drug trade is lucrative, people will work for cartels.
 Though punishing criminals is a way of lowering accessibility to drugs in the first place, research has shown that the difference is marginal.
-According to a survey measuring American high schoolers, illicit drug use has only dropped from 5.230.7% to 25.5% from 1975 to 2013 (Lopez).
+According to a survey measuring American high schoolers, illicit drug use has only dropped 5.2% from 1975 to 2013 (Lopez).
 Adversely, the war on drugs has been shown to lower the price for illicit drugs through something called the balloon effect: a drug crackdown in one country only causes them to move to other countries, leading to more competition and lower prices.
 This has been seen multiple times, where drug suppliers moved from Peru to Colombia, or from the Netherlands Antilles to West Africa.
 This is a possible reason for the prominence of Mexican drug cartels, as the war on drugs has eliminated competing suppliers within the US.
 Second, without ending demand, drug cartels will always exist in some form or another.
 Even if law enforcement agencies were able to dismantle every major drug trafficking organization, new cartels would replace them to fulfill the demand for illicit drugs.
 This can be seen by the fall of the AFO.
 Without the influence of the AFO near the border, the Sinaloa Cartel expanded, and is now one of the largest cartels in Mexico.
-In addition, when drug lords are killed or captured, many within the cartel fight for succession, resulting in .it This results in splintering and infighting.Tthis not only fails to remove cartels from power, but also, possibly increases crossfirefurther endangering the lives of innocent peopleing violence, and failing to remove cartels from power.
-While it is intuitive to target criminalsdrug lords, there must be a strategy to deal with the results of that action.
+In addition, when drug lords are killed or captured, many within the cartel fight for succession, resulting in splintering and infighting.
+This not only fails to remove cartels from power, but also increases crossfire, further endangering the lives of innocent people.
+While it is intuitive to target criminals, there must be a strategy to deal with the results of that action.
 Third, individual corruption has slowed the anti-drug effort considerably.
-For many years, DEA agents have been can leaking intelligence to cartels, misleading the US and Mexican governments, and laundering money.
-In addition, criminals may pay off various individuals in the criminal justice system have been paid by criminals to ensure their associates they walk free.
+For many years, DEA agents have been leaking intelligence to cartels, misleading the US and Mexican governments, and laundering money.
+In addition, individuals in the criminal justice system have been paid by criminals to ensure their associates walk free.

 Potential for Insurgency

 Through observation of increased cartel-related violence and the growing prominence of power and profit-incentivized drug lords, many have feared cartels may attempt to attack state authority.
 An insurgency goes beyond organized crime but is an active threat to the government.
-Although some have argued that drug lords have no reason not to become insurgent, the uncertainty, as well as their growing power, compels one to err on the side of caution.
+Although some have argued that drug lords have no reason to become insurgent, the uncertainty, as well as their growing power, compels one to err on the side of caution.

 Other Criminal Activity